alayor/alayor.github.io/_posts/2017-10-01-Creating-a-React-Component-using-TDD.markdown

 export default MyComponent;
 ```
 After executing the same test again we get a new error indicating that the function
 didn't get called.
-We makw it pass by just passing this function to the child.
+We make it pass by passing this function to the child.

 <span style="color:red">Red</span>
 ```